mmistakes/made-mistakes-jekyll/_posts/articles/2015-02-10-jekyll-style-guide.md

 ## Maintaining the Style Guide

 Updating and adding components to the [style guide]({{ site.url }}/style-guide/) should be as simple as creating a new Markdown file and placing it in the `_components` folder.
 In a perfect world I would never have to touch the `.md` files of existing components.
 Cosmetic changes made to Sass files should ripple throughout the site without my intervention.
-Unfortunately for those components that undergo markup changes, I'll have repeat myself and touch two files... something that shouldn't happen too frequently.
+Unfortunately, for those components that undergo markup changes, I'll have repeat myself and edit two files... something that shouldn't happen too frequently.

 <div markdown="0">
   <a href="{{ site.url }}/style-guide/" class="btn-info"><i class="fa fa-eye"></i> View Made Mistakes' Style Guide</a>
   <a href="https://github.com/mmistakes/made-mistakes-jekyll/archive/master.zip" class="btn"><i class="fa fa-download"></i> Download</a>
 </div>

 As always [my code is available on GitHub](https://github.com/mmistakes/made-mistakes-jekyll/) for download and forking.
 The Style Guide is integrated with the rest of Made Mistakes so you may have to rip out some stuff if you end up using it.

-Let me know if this has been useful.
+Be sure and let me know if this has been useful.
 If I get enough feedback I'll consider breaking it out into its own repo for easier forking.